-You probably associated hashtags with Instagram.
-And rightly so!
-Instagram has popularised the use of hashtags.
+Who could’ve predicted that a modest pound sign will make such a career on social media?
+Nowadays, it’s hard to imagine Twitter without hashtags.
 They help to spread your content, reach brand new audiences and help measure the performance of marketing campaigns.
-Because of all its perks, hashtags spread to other social media channels, for example, Twitter.
 Hashtags on Twitter help improve the reach of your posts and deliver your message to users with specific interests.

 Twitter hashtags tracking and analytics will give you information on: